 Cacheability

-RESTful APIs support caching, which improves performance by reducing the need for repeated server requests.
+RESTful APIs support caching, which helps improve performance by reducing the need for repeated server requests.
 Responses from the server can be marked as cacheable or non-cacheable.

 Layered System

-RESTful APIs rely on standard HTTP methods to perform operations on resources.
+RESTful APIs rely on standard HTTP methods to perform actions on resources.
 Here’s a quick overview of the most commonly used methods:

 Each method is designed to perform a specific action, making RESTful APIs intuitive and easy to work with.

-RESTful APIs have become the go-to choice for developers and organizations for several reasons:
+RESTful APIs have become the go-to choice for developers for several reasons:

 Learn the Basics of HTTP